Painting a Steel Shed

 Do you need to?

-This is the first question you should be asking yourself: Do I need to do this?
+This is the first question you should be asking yourself: Does our garden shed need to be painted?”
 If you’re buying a new steel garden shed from us, there’s really no reason to paint them from a maintenance point of view – not at the start, anyway.
 Our sheds – and many others on the market – are galvanised.
 This means that there’s a protective zinc coating already applied to them.
 Painting over this adds very little in terms of protection.
 Once your shed has lived beyond a decade or so, it might be something worth considering, however.

 That said, there are some reasons why you’d want to paint a steel shed, however.
 These might include: